 Thank you for your interest in seeking funding from the Department of Crime Victim Assistance Grants in the South Carolina Attorney General's Office.
 We encourage you to read through this document in its entirety as you prepare to apply for consideration.
 All applicants must meet the eligibility requirements.
-Completed applications, including the required documents, should be submitted through our AGO grants portal no later than 5:00 p.m. on April 20, 2023.
+Completed applications, including the required documents, should be submitted through our AGO grants portal no later than 5:00 p.m. on April 10, 2024.
 Late applications will not be accepted.
-Note: Due to the possibility of a reduction in VOCA funding we are discouraging any new VOCA project applications for the FFY2023 grant year.
-DCVAG encourages applicants applying for new projects to do so under SAVS funding.
+Note: Due to the possibility of a reduction in VOCA funding we are discouraging any new project applications for the FFY2024 grant year.